dxc-technology/halstack-style-guide/components/button/README.md

 ![Button modes example](images/button_modes.png)

+*the DXC default theme is applied in the image component.

 For taking into consideration, the main background colors for the application would be white or black, so the use of any button with such colors is a great option.
 In case that the user wants to customize color or contrast, it is recommended follow best practices and check the accessibility in any case.

 ### States